Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 \paragraph{Notation for networks.} A network is denoted by $\mathcal{N}$.
 It is made of vertices $n \in \mathcal{V}$ and edges $e \in \mathcal{E}$.
 Each edge is either isometric to $[0,+\infty)$ or to a compact interval whose length is bounded from below; hence a network is naturally endowed with a metric.
 The associated open (resp. closed) balls are denoted by $B (x,r)$ (resp. $\bar B (x,r)$) for $x \in \mathcal{N}$ and $r>0$.

 In the network case, an Hamiltonian is associated with each edge $e$ and is denoted by $H_e$.
-It depends on time and space; moreover, the limited flux functions $A$ can depend on time and vertices: $A_n (t)$.
+It depends on time and space; moreover, the limited flux functions $A$ can depend on time $t$ and the vertex $n$: $A_n (t)$.

 \paragraph{Further notation.} Given a metric space $E$, $C(E)$ denotes the space of continuous real-valued functions defined in $E$.
 A modulus of continuity is a function $\omega: [0,+\infty) \to [0,+\infty)$ which is non-increasing and $\omega (0+)=0$.